Background pattern

 • you have an infection

-• you have or have had any kidney, liver, or heart problems
+• you have or have had any kidney, liver or heart problems

-Be aware of severe side effects.
+Be aware of serious side effects.

-?Infections– you may have signs of infection, which vary depending on where the infection is located in the body.
+?Infections– you may have signs of infection, which vary depending on where the infection is in the body.

 Your doctor may: